nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/REACT_BASICS.md

   margin: 0 0 1.5em;
 }

-img {
-  display: block;
-  border: 0;
-  width: 100%;
-  height: auto;
-}

-.section-content {
-  padding: 1.4em;
-}

-.container-cards {
+.animals {
   display: flex;
   flex-wrap: wrap;
   justify-content: space-between;
 }

+.animal {
+    flex-basis: 28%;
+    margin: 1em;
+    padding: 1em;
+    border: 1px solid goldenrod;
+}
 ```

 ## Practice

-The Kennel App needs to include locations, owners, and employees.
-Create static card components for each (`LocationCard.js`, `OwnerCard.js` and `EmployeeCard.js`).
-This is another example of the Single Responsibility Principle.
-We should have a component whose sole responsibility is to render the location, or owner, or employee information.
-Follow the same directory structure and include the components in the JSX for **`Kennel`**.
+The Nashville Kennel application needs to include locations, owners, and employees.
+Create static card components for each (`Location.js`, `Customer.js` and `Employee.js`).

+Remember the Single Responsibility Principle.
+You should have a component whose sole responsibility is to render the location, or customer, or employee information.
+Make sure you create a different sub-directory for each kind of resource.

+* Show 2 locations
+* Show 4 customers
+* Show 3 employees